ketpradh/School_District_Analysis/README.md

 - The district summary is similar as before, with slight changes to the passing percentage that dropped by ~0.2%.
 - The school summary is similar after changing the data for Thomas High school.
 However, the overall passing percentage for Thomas High School dropped by ~0.3%.
 - The changes in the other summary categories by grades, spending, size and type are less than 0.1.
 - Since no major changes were seen, there seems to be less evidence of academic dishonesty from Thomas High School.
+If there was significant deviation from the original analysis, it would mean that the ranking of Thomas High School was dependent on the ninth grades, however that was not the case.